MichiganDataScienceTeam/MDST-Onboarding/README.md

 ## Setup

-Check out our centralized onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)!
+*** Check out our centralized onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)! ***

-1. If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
+If you haven't already, fill out this [form](https://forms.gle/pcpfjMwrXobyvn9N9) and join our mailing list.
 This will keep you up-to-date on the club.

-2. Download the files in this repo by clicking `Code` (the green button near the top) -> `Download ZIP` and unzip the files into a folder.
-You can of course also fork the repo if you have experience with Git
+1. Download the files in this repo by clicking `Code` (the green button near the top) -> `Download ZIP` and unzip the files into a folder.
+You can of course also fork the repo if you have experience with Git.

-3. Follow the general setup [guide](https://mdst-club.notion.site/General-Setup-Guide-f801e1c932e440ab8387330b41fcbe77).
+2. Follow the general setup [guide](https://mdst-club.notion.site/General-Setup-Guide-f801e1c932e440ab8387330b41fcbe77).

-4. Complete the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).
+3. Complete the Git setup [guide](https://www.notion.so/mdst-club/Git-Setup-Guide-fa635f302a74491fb018892cd1da4697).

+Workflow Explained:
+Downloading relevant files to your machine(1) -> Complete setup and start working on tutorials/checkpoints(2) -> Using git to push your code to GitHub, completing your submission(3)

-For most people, this is the _hardest_ part of the tutorial!
+For most people, (3) is the _hardest_ part of the tutorial!
 If you feel frustrated, know it is normal.
 Come see us at tutorials or office hours and we will help you out.

 ### What do I do if I cannot get the setup working in time?